CA Course Guide - Here Is How To Become a CA

 The Foundation Route

 The first step for a student to become a Chartered Accountant is to enroll for the Foundation Course with the Board of Studies (BoS) after clearing the Class X examination.
-Foundation Examination is conducted twice a year in May and November.
+Foundation Examination is conducted twice a year in June and December.
 Students can enroll till December 31st for the next year’s May exam and till June 30th for the November exam.
 The time gap between registration and examination is meant to complete the four-month study period.

 The registration process is through ICAI’s Self Service Portal

-Students can attempt the Foundation exams in the month of May immediately after falling after their class XII exams.
+Students can attempt the Foundation exams in the month of May immediately after their class XII exams.
 In case they fail to meet the eligibility, criteria mentioned above after their class XII results are out, their Foundation registration will be canceled, and Foundation exam results invalidated.

 Each subject in CA Foundation is tested for 100 marks and the subjects in the syllabus are:

-• Paper 1 – Principles & Practice of Accounting – Descriptive Paper
+• Paper 1 – Accounting

-• Paper 2 – Business Law & Business Correspondence and Reporting – Descriptive Paper
+• Paper 2 – Business Laws

-• Paper 4 – Business Economics and Business & Commercial Knowledge – MCQ-based Paper.
+• Paper 4 – Business Mathematics

 To clear the CA Foundation, a student must get a minimum of 40 marks in each subject and an average of 50% across all papers.
 Also, the MCQs carry negative marks.
 If the student does not clear either of the marks-based criteria, the student may take the exam again 6 months later and attempt to clear the level.